tommililja/Farse/README.md

         asJson >> Json.asString Indented
 ```

-Which is the same as the following.
+Which is the same as the following:

 ```fsharp
 let asJson user =